lexnederbragt/MBV3070-H19/0_Variables_Types.md

 Let's say you have the string `"AGACTGAGGT"`.
 We would like to know how much GC there is in this string.

 Below there is some partially complete code that will calculate this value.
-Copy the code into notepad, fill in the underscores, and copy-paste it into the python interpreter window.
+Copy the code into a new cell, fill in the underscores, and try to run it.

 ```Python
 DNA = ___